mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 gaps in the taxonomy of the planet, which might be a contributing factor.

-The molecular structure of Maeghen’s native plant life makes it indigestible for humans.
+The molecular structure of Maeghen's native plant life makes it indigestible for humans.
 Over thousands of years of habitation, the Vilani genetically altered select species to make them nutritious for humans.